SilverCrow0930/OneCut/DEPLOYMENT.md

 WebSocket connections are supported with both `websocket` and `polling` transports for maximum compatibility with various hosting providers and network configurations.

+**Transport Priority**: The system now prioritizes `polling` transport first, then upgrades to `websocket` when stable.
+This provides better reliability on platforms like Render that may have WebSocket connection limitations.

 ## Troubleshooting

 ### CORS Errors